kubeflow/pipelines/frontend/README.md

 The Protocol Buffers in [pipelines/third_party/ml-metadata/ml_metadata/proto](third_party/ml-metadata/ml_metadata/proto) are taken from the target version(v1.0.0 by default) of the `ml_metadata` proto package from [google/ml-metadata](https://github.com/google/ml-metadata/tree/master/ml_metadata/proto).

+## Large features development

+To accommodate KFP v2 development, we create a `frontend feature flag` capability which hides features under development behind a flag.
+Only when developer explicitly enables these flags, they can see those features.
+To control the visiblity of these features, check out a webpage similar to pattern http://localhost:3000/#/frontend_features.

+To manage feature flags default values, visit [frontend/src/feature.ts](frontend/src/feature.ts) for `const features`.
+To apply the defautl feature flags locally in your browser, run `localStorage.setItem('flags', "")` in browser console.